ucsb-collaboratory/twitter/monitoring_events_twarc.md

 ## Deduplicate

-and run _deduplicate.py_ to remove any overlap from the two datasets.
+Then, we can run _deduplicate.py_ to remove any overlap from the merging of the two datasets.

     python utils/deduplicate.py desantis_fs.jsonl > desantis.jsonl